-Fire Drill - September 17, 2019 at 8pm central time on St. Paul Campus - This unannounced drill was executed with the assistance of the Operations, Security, Facilities, and Mailroom teams.
+Fire Drill - September 16, 2020 St. Paul Campus - This unannounced drill was executed with the assistance of the Operations, Security, Facilities, and Mailroom teams.
 During the drill, each floor was searched to ensure 100% evacuation, accuracy of audible and visual notifications.
 All equipment was operational.

-Fire Drill - September 19, 2019 at 7pm central time on Midway Campus - This unannounced drill was executed with the assistance of the Operations, Security, Facilities, Mailroom teams along with the property management team Wellington Management.
+Fire Drill - September 23, 2020 Midway Campus - This unannounced drill was executed with the assistance of the Operations, Security, Facilities, Mailroom teams along with the property management team Wellington Management.
 During the drill, each floor was searched to ensure 100% evacuation, accuracy of audible and visual notifications.
 All equipment was operational.